Entrepreneurship in the Service of Art and Culture

 This systematic effort to preserve and collect original autograph materials ensured, on the one hand, the safeguarding of Italy’s operatic heritage, and, on the other, placed Ricordi in a position of authority over performances: any theatre wishing to stage an opera had to turn to the publisher that held the authentic materials.

 At the same time, Ricordi played a central role in the struggle for the legal recognition of musical copyright.
 In the mid-nineteenth century, in the absence of adequate legislation, composers enjoyed little protection and publishers were forced to combat piracy by their own means.
-Tito Ricordi championed the cause, becoming a leading advocate in Italy and across Europe for modern copyright legislation.
+Tito I Ricordi championed the cause, becoming a leading advocate in Italy and across Europe for modern copyright legislation.
 His efforts proved decisive during a period of intense international debate, which would culminate in the Berne Convention of 1886.
 Thanks in part to Ricordi’s advocacy, laws were enacted granting authors exclusive rights to their works for a defined period.

-This evolving legislative framework enabled the publisher to consolidate both its industrial and cultural investments.
 Copyright protection allowed Ricordi not only to safeguard its economic interests but also to value its catalogue as a cultural legacy to be transmitted to future generations.
 The careful preservation of autograph manuscripts — today largely housed at the Biblioteca Nazionale Braidense in Milan — and the meticulous documentation of every published work reflect a deliberate commitment to preserving the memory of Italian music.

 In this respect, Ricordi played a pioneering role in affirming the composer as an autonomous creative author, whose works merited preservation and legal protection rather than being treated merely as functional music for immediate consumption.
 This vision — combined with concrete action in both archival preservation and legislative advocacy — established Ricordi as a key actor in the safeguarding of Italy’s national musical heritage.